mu2712/archkatas/Solution/SolutionOverview.md

 7.) **Alerts Service**: This will be responsible for sending out alerts to users.
 It will direct alerts to a message queue where notifications are saved until those gets sent out to users

-8.)
-Configuration Service: This service is Admin User defined data, that determine various things such as:
+8.) **Configuration Service**: This service is Admin User defined data, that determine various things such as:
    - The frequency of collecting feeds from water monitoring IOT.
    - The frequency of collecting feeds form external weather service
    - The duration of various data that needs to made available, the timing for archival and deleteion (we will move data to cold